Home / Compare Travel Insurance / Medical repatriation and…

 Yes, you can be transported to another country should the need arise.
 In some cases, this may be vital to ensure you receive adequate medical care for your needs.
 If you’re taken to another nation, once you’re in a stable condition, you may then return to Australia.

-However, a standard travel insurance policy won’t be enough to ensure you’re covered for medical treatment and evacuation on a cruise You’ll need to check you add cruise cover to your policy, which most insurers offer as an optional extra.
+However, a standard travel insurance policy won’t typically be enough to ensure you’re covered for medical treatment and evacuation on a cruise You’ll need to check you add cruise cover to your policy, which most insurers offer as an optional extra.

 If your travel companions are listed on your policy, they’ll also be covered should something happen.
 If one person in your group is ill or injured, travel insurance can cover the costs of other listed persons’ altered travel plans.

-1 Department of Foreign Affairs and Trade, Australian Government.
-Consular State of Play 2021-22.
-Published November 2022.
-Accessed January 2023.
+3 Department of Foreign Affairs and Trade, Australian Government.
+Consular State of Play 2023-24.
+Published November 2024.
+Accessed July 2025.